-Additional Barriers for LGBTQ+ Victims of Abuse
+Additional Barriers for LGBTQIA Victims of Abuse

 - Isolation and OUTING – people may lose friends and family, may be alienated from their cultural, ethnic, religious, familial community and institutions as a result of coming out, which makes them more vulnerable to abuse.
-The isolation that most LGBTQ people face as a result of homophobia is useful to a batterer who is trying to isolate their partner.
+The isolation that most LGBTQIA people face as a result of homophobia is useful to a batterer who is trying to isolate their partner.
 Threatening to “out” a person is a powerful tool of control.
 This is amplified when they are traveling or living abroad in a foreign country.

 - Using Vulnerabilities – a batterer using their own vulnerabilities to obligate or coerce their partner into staying, caring for them, and/or prioritizing batterer’s needs.
 Using vulnerabilities often results in survivors being exploited (resources, time, attention) and undermines survivors’ attempts to negotiate boundaries or prioritize self.